carolinelbp/cyclistic-bike-share/README.md

 ### Most Popular A-to-B Routes

 There are no shared top 10 station-to-station trip routes between casual riders and members.
-When viewed on a map of Chicago, the routes don't inhabit the same areas either.
+When viewed on a map, the routes don't inhabit the same areas either.

 Casual riders ride the most in the Lakefront Trail/tourist zone of Chicago, which suggests that they're taking leisure- or sightseeing-focused trips.